-The new requirements provide expanded opportunities for you to develop the professional competencies necessary to support continued success in your area of specialization.
+Effective January 1, 2017, the AICPA National Accreditation Commission expanded the definition of acceptable professional education under the term continuing professional development (CPD) which includes CPE.
+These new requirements provide expanded opportunities for you to develop the professional competencies necessary to support continued success in your area of specialization.
 These changes are designed to reflect best practices in education and align with the strategies outlined in the AICPA Future of Learning — an AICPA initiative to help CPAs maintain relevancy in a rapidly evolving global marketplace.
-The competency-based model focuses on building relevant skills and real-world learning as the primary metrics of success.
+This competency-based model focuses on building relevant skills and real-world learning as the primary metrics of success.

 Continuing Professional Education (CPE) is the set of learning activities approved by NASBA or a legally constituted state authority that enables CPAs to maintain and improve their professional competence.

-The AICPA credential renewal requirements now encompass expanded ways to meet the annual 20-hour commitment, including work-based learning, learning from other professional bodies, mentoring and coaching.
+The AICPA credential renewal requirements now encompass expanded ways to meet the annual ongoing CPD commitment, including work-based learning, learning from other professional bodies, mentoring and coaching.
 The AICPA recognizes that learning and development can take place in different ways and in a variety of environments.
-The new requirements also allow for the recording of increments as small as 10 minutes providing you with greater flexibility.
+The new requirements also allow for the recording of increments of unstructured learning as small as 10 minutes providing you with greater flexibility.

-This went into effect in January 2017.
-You will attest to meeting the new professional development requirements on your 2018 dues bill.
+This went into effect in January 1, 2017.
+When you pay your annual dues, you attest to meeting the new professional development requirements on your annual dues bill.
 Audits under the new guidelines will begin in August 2018.

 Structured activities may include self-study text or online courses, webcasts, live or virtual conferences or courses with a formal structure and an explicit, expected outcome.